Photo by ALPA PROD / Shutterstock.com

 35. Replace color bleach

-Adding half a cup of vinegar to the wash cycle will brighten your clothing’s colors.
+Adding a half-cup of vinegar to the wash cycle will brighten clothing’s colors.

 37. De-salt your shoes